goauthentik/authentik/website/integrations/services/truecommand/index.md

 -   `truecommand.company` is the FQDN of the snipe-it install.
 -   `authentik.company` is the FQDN of the authentik install.

-Create an application in authentik and use the slug for later as `<application-slug>`.
+Create an application in authentik and use the slug for later as `truenas-truecommand`.

 Create a SAML provider with the following parameters: